-Sometimes known as columbines or granny’s bonnets, aquilegias are charming, old-fashioned cottage garden plants with bonnet-shaped flowers, often two-tone and with long graceful spurs.
-They come in a very wide range of colours, from white to pale pink and from dark purple to red.
+Aquilegias are charming, old-fashioned cottage garden plants with bonnet-shaped flowers, often two-tone and with long graceful spurs.
+Sometimes known as columbines or granny's bonnets, they come in a very wide range of colours, from white to pale pink and from dark purple to red.

 Flowering in early summer, aquilegias fill the seasonal gap between the last of the spring bulbs and the first of the summer flowers.
-They self-seed readily, and look wonderful naturalised amongst shrubs and roses.
+They self-seed readily, and look wonderful naturalised amongst shrubs and roses, and grow well in shade.
 However, the plants interbreed freely and seedlings rarely resemble the parents.
-If you’d rather avoid this, deadhead plants after flowering to prevent self-seeding.
+If you'd rather avoid this, deadhead plants after flowering to prevent self-seeding.

 Here are 10 beautiful aquilegias to grow.

 Aquilegia 'Adelaide Addison' has double, old-fashioned pleated flowers.
 Its two-tone flowers have purple-blue petals on the outside, while the inner petals are white, edged with blue.